lukasmartinelli/pipecat/README.md

 ### Multiply numbers

-So we write a small python program `multiply.py` that multiplies every number from `stdin` with 10 and writes the result to `stdout`.
+We write a small python program `multiply.py` that multiplies every number from `stdin` with 10 and writes the result to `stdout`.